 “I had that sense of not quite apprehension, but looking forward to this experience,” says Robinson.
 “I had never gone to school with white people.
 I knew a few white students who had taken part in the sit-ins, but that was it.
 It was peaceful, as compared to the University of Georgia five days later.
-When they admitted two black transfer students, a riot broke out and a dorm was torched.”
+When they admitted two Black transfer students, a riot broke out and a dorm was torched.”

 As a married commuter student, Robinson was typically on campus during the day; after school he went to work for his parents at Five Points then returned home to study.
 His early days at UT were, on the whole, what he expected.
 There were racist students and professors, and there were friendlier ones.
 There were incidents that made him feel unwelcome, and there were some that gave him a sense of camaraderie with his fellow students.
 Playing basketball with football star Mike Lucci serves as an example.

 Robinson became involved in civil rights demonstrations on campus and in the Knoxville community.
-He also became involved in campus politics, planning the elections of black students for Student Government Association offices.
+He also became involved in campus politics, planning the elections of Black students for Student Government Association offices.

 After leaving the university, Robinson went on to become the first African American in more than 50 years elected to the Knoxville City Council, where he served through 1977.
 He also served as vice president for economic development for the 1982 World’s Fair.

 “It was an exhilarating time,” he remembers.
 “There was no template for what we were doing or certainly for what I was doing.
-I was advocating for black inclusion in every aspect of the fair.”
+I was advocating for Black inclusion in every aspect of the fair.”

 This turned out to be smart marketing.
-“We had large black attendance, and we made money.
-Other fairs that did not reach out to black attendees lost their shirts.”
+“We had large Black attendance, and we made money.
+Other fairs that did not reach out to Black attendees lost their shirts.”
 Robinson taught a class in political science in 1989 and has often served as a guest lecturer at UT.
 He worked in the purchasing department and later became special projects coordinator in the Office of Government Relations.
 In 2000, he was named vice president for equity and diversity for the UT System.
 He held that position until his retirement in 2014.

 He is also a regular contributor to editorial pages as a freelance columnist for the Knoxville News Sentinel (USA Today Network).
 At the September Alumni Awards Gala, Robinson was honored as a Distinguished Alumnus.
 The UT Board of Trustees, at its June 2019 meeting, granted Robinson an honorary doctorate from the College of Social Work.
-The degree will be presented during commencement exercises in December.
+The degree was presented during commencement exercises in December.

 “UT has come a long way,” he says, “and UT has a long way to go.
 Enrollment needs to reflect the diversity of the state.
-The black population of Tennessee is roughly 14 percent.
+The Black population of Tennessee is roughly 14 percent.
 The Latino population is rising.
 Corporations want a diverse workforce.
 The university needs to be training a diverse workforce.”